“I was Trojan-horsing FX. If I told them what I really wanted to do, it wouldn’t have gotten made.” —Donald Glover ("Donald Glover Can’t Save You")

 “I can’t change nothing.
 Change takes years and time, longer than probably what I will live.
 But, what I can do is make people think a little more,” Lamar told HipHopDX in 2011.
 His every message doesn’t always reach a wider audience, his every politic doesn't align with mine, but he creates discussion like no other living, breathing MC.

 The beauty of Kendrick’s curator role in the Black Panther The Album is how it allowed him to focus on a project without toting the world’s weight.
 The album is fun, the most purely fun album Kendrick has authored since O(verly) D(edicated).
 His every appearance is loose: flow flexes, songwriter exercises, and lyrical acrobatics.
 I can't imagine records like "X," "Paramedic!" or "Big Shot" making the conceptual labyrinth his albums are built within.
 Black Panther The Album is Kendrick's More Life, a playlist project full of hits and not a studio album.

 Albums are for saving the world.

-UPDATE: After this piece was published, TDE president Punch revealed that not only has Kendrick knowingly employed a "Trojan horse" approach, he has referenced it in an unreleased track:
+UPDATE: TDE president Punch reached out to us after we published this article, revealing not only has Kendrick knowingly employed a "Trojan horse" approach, he has referenced it in an unreleased track: